-This easy diabetic pumpkin pie should be suitable for most, but I am not a dietician.
+This easy diabetic friendly pumpkin pie should be suitable for most, but I am not a dietician.
 If in doubt please consult your own dietician or doctor about what ingredients you are allowed.

 Most diabetics can enjoy many of the same recipes as everyone else, by using a few substitutions along the way.
 I have a few friends who are diabetics, and they find using an agave substitute in this recipe particularly delicious.
+Have you ever tried agave pumpkin pie before?
+If so do you agree this pumpkin pie for diabetics is delightful?

 You can also use the agave in a pumpkin mousse, making yet another delicious recipe suitable for those who have some form of sugar intolerance.